IBM/ibm-common-service-operator/docs/install.md

 ## 4.Configure IBM Common Services

+1. Navigate to `Installed Operators` and choose namespace `ibm-common-services`
+2. In the `IBM Common Service Operator` row, click the Provided APIs `CommonService`
+3. Select `common-service` and edit

 ### Configure Size

 The IBM Common Service Operator will create the following CR in the `ibm-common-services` namespace.
-The initialized size is `small`.
+The initialized size is `medium`.

 ```yaml
 apiVersion: operator.ibm.com/v3